eosdis-nasa/earthdata-pub-overview/README.md

 # Earthdata Pub Overview

-Earthdata Pub Overview is an introduction page(s) that explain Earthdata Pub and the process of publishing data with EOSDIS through Earthdata Pub.
+Earthdata Pub Overview is a collection of introduction pages that explain Earthdata Pub and the process of publishing data with EOSDIS through Earthdata Pub.
 This page has been called an introduction page, overview page, info(rmation) page.

 The title used on the page will be defined by the Earthdata Pub Info Team with input from the Dev Team and can be any string they choose.
 The  will be one or